UzairRan/Solution-code-to-exercises-of-Anafi-course/README.md

 # Solution-code-to-exercises-of-Anafi-course
-Here I add code solutions given by mam Sana Rasheed in data science specialization course..
+Here I add code solutions to the exercise given by Mam Sana Rasheed in the data science specialization course.